 Do I need a visa for Sao Tome?

 If you stay more than 15 days you will need a visa and we arrange this for you as part of your holiday.
-Visas can’t currently be paid for in advance so you will need to pay €25 per person in cash when you arrive at the airport in Sao Tome.
+Visas can’t currently be paid for in advance – they are inserted into your passport on arrival at the airport in Sao Tome so you will need to pay €20 per person in cash at this stage.

 Do I need vaccinations for Sao Tome?